webqit/webqit/README.md

 It's easy, and especially kind on our day of little beginnings!
 We welcome any form of contribution - PR, issue, discussion, etc - on any of these projects.

+You may also leave us a star 🌟

+## Open Collective

+Help make the WebQit project sustainable with your financial support at [Open Collective](https://opencollective.io/webqit).

+*Special thanks to our first backer*!

 ## The WebQit Community

 [Join or follow the conversations](https://github.com/webqit/webqit/discussions)